Ask the Expert: advice for LGBTQ+ visitors to London

 Another area of London with a strong gay community and plenty of gay-friendly amenities is Vauxhall, where you’ll find historic gay pubs and a collection of gay super-clubs.
 Meanwhile, plenty of other clubs, bars and hotels around London offer LGBTQ+ nights and events, especially in Shoreditch and in the City of London.

-London also leads the way with LGBTQ+ sexual health, so if you would like advice or to talk to a medical professional, the Dean Street Express clinic in Soho is a good place to start.
+London also leads the way with LGBTQ+ sexual health, so if you would like advice or to talk to a medical professional, the 56 Dean Street and the Dean Street Express clinics in Soho are good places to start.

 Great Britain’s other major destination for the LGBTQ+ community is Brighton, a seaside city on the south coast of England, which is about 90 minutes away from London by train – perfect for a day trip (or longer) from the capital.
 The city of Manchester in the north of England is another significant destination for the LGBTQ+ community, and takes about 2 hours to reach by train from London.